writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 ### **Feature Comparison**

+This table highlights the strengths of each approach, making it easier for you to decide based on your specific business needs and resources.
+Use the "Best For" row as a quick reference to determine which option suits your integration goals.

 | **Feature**                             | **Embedded UX** | **Build Your Own UX** |
 |-----------------------------------------|-----------------|-----------------------|
 | **Speed of Integration**                | Fast            | Slower                |